zrcni/gym/README.md

 - validate inputs in the frontend before submitting (done?)
 - validate inputs in the backend
 - handle api errors in the frontend
-- handle api errors in the backend
+- handle api errors in the backend (ring middleware w/ try-catch)
-- fix toast style
+- fix toast style (while in modal)
-- create a workout for the current day outside of the calendar itself
 - record workout time in-app (in-memory or database?
 I don't want to add redis, though)
 - tags ("gym", "jog" etc.)
 - record weight in the calendar?
+- Currently workouts from all time are retrieved.
+Need to paginate in some way.

 ## Development mode